CGNS/cgns.github.io/CGNS-ReST-site/source/current/download.rst

   This Version implements CPEX 0038 and 0039, adds new functionality to the parallel capability, and makes extensive changes related to the Fortran library.

-  Important note for Fortran users: V3.3 removes the usage of "include cgnslib_f.h".
-Instead, from this release forward, one must now employ the module "use CGNS".
-Also, if making use of 64-bit integers, Fortran programs must declare the relevant 64-bit integers via, e.g.: integer(cgsize_t) integername.
+  Important note for Fortran users: V3.3 removes the usage of "include cgnslib_f.h."
+Instead, from this release forward, one must now employ the module "use CGNS."
+Also, if using 64-bit integers, Fortran programs must declare the relevant 64-bit integers via, e.g., integer(cgsize_t) integer KIND.

 * :CGNS Version 3.2.1:

-  This Version 3.2 release provides partial integration of parallel I/O using HDF5 with MPI.
+  This Version 3.2 release partially integrates parallel I/O using HDF5 with MPI.
 It also implements the Hierarchy of families (CPEX 0033), Multiple families (CPEX 0034), and Cubic elements (CPEX 0036).
 Conversion programs to and from AFLR3, FAST, and TetGen have also been added to CGNStools.

   Release 3.2.1 implements the suggestions by Cambridge Flow Solutions to the CMake scripts and adds routines to set the MPI communicator for parallel I/O. There are also numerous updates and fixes to the test cases, tools and CGNStools utilities.